oceanprotocol/docs/using-ocean-market/marketplace-publish-data-asset.md

 The publisher needs to choose a pricing option for the asset before publishing the data asset.
 The pricing schema is not editable after the asset publication.

-There are 3 pricing options for asset publication on Ocean Marketplace.
+There are 2 pricing options for asset publication on Ocean Marketplace.

 1. Fixed pricing
-2. Dynamic pricing (using Balancer pools)
-3. Free pricing
+2. Free pricing

 With the _fixed pricing_ schema, the publisher sets the price that buyers will pay to download the data asset.

 With the _free pricing_ schema, the publisher provides an asset that is free to be downloaded by anyone.

-With the _dynamic pricing_ schema, the publisher sets the asset price and creates a datatoken liquidity pool with an initial amount of OCEAN tokens.

 For more information on the pricing models, please refer this [document](../core-concepts/asset-pricing.md).

-The publisher can also change the **Swap Fee** of the liquidity pool.

 For a deep dive into the fee structure, please refer to this [document](../core-concepts/fees.md).